 “So, are you not recommending backordering now?”

 Of course not!
-We just saying that there is a smart way to make it work for you.
+We just say that there is a smart way to make it work for you.
 And we are letting you know that for backordering to work, you need to have a very good idea of

 - how long each of your suppliers takes to fulfil a purchase order

 - whether your consumers perceive the product as being ‘worth waiting for’

 - whether you want to offer returns on a product that has specifically been ordered for a certain customer.

 The tricky thing about handling backorders is that it you allow sales from an inventory which effectively does not exist with you.

 You can think of innovative names for the page, such as “Love Takes Time” For Body Care products, or “Robes In The Making” for apparel.
 A short, two-line description can mention that all of these products are going to take longer than usual to be delivered as they are made-to-order.